 For pain management, alternatives include:

 Will I experience dizziness or emotional fluctuations after hypnotherapy?A few individuals may feel brief dizziness or emotional fluctuations after treatment, usually resolving within hours.
-If symptoms persist or worsen, contact your therapist immediately.
-Over-relaxation or reaching deep subconscious memories may trigger these reactions; the therapist will modulate the depth accordingly to reduce risks.
+If symptoms persist or worsen, contact the therapist immediately.
+Over-relaxation or reaching deep subconscious memories may trigger reactions; the therapist will modulate the depth accordingly to reduce risks.